Critics push U.S. to help Europe by taking more refugees

 He called on the United States and Canada to take in a minimum of 25,000 Syrians and said pressure on those governments may intensify after publication in the past week of dramatic photographs of the refugees' plight.

-(Writing by Bill Trott; Additional reporting by Arshad Mohammed; Editing by Mary Milliken and Mark Trevelyan)
+(Writing by Bill Trott; Additional reporting by Arshad Mohammed and Peter Cooney; Editing by Mark Trevelyan and Cynthia Osterman)